 End-time Warnings to the People of God

-Wayne, a servant of God, by the grace of God, and placed into the authority of Jesus Christ.
+Greetings, a servant of God, by the grace of God, teaching the truth of God under the authority of Jesus Christ to any who are willing to receive it.
+(Mat 13:43).

 Rev 1:1 The Revelation of Jesus Christ, which God gave unto him, to show unto his servants things which must shortly come to pass; and he sent and signified it by his angel unto his servant John [Amo 3:7]: